BornToBeRoot/NETworkManager/docs/07_FAQ.md

 {: .note }
 It is recommended to backup the above files on a regular basis.

-In addition, files are stored at the following locations:
+In addition, some files and settings, as well as the cache, are stored in the following locations:

 | File(s)             | Setup, Archiv and Portable                                           |
 | ------------------- | -------------------------------------------------------------------- |